TheLastGimbus/GooglePhotosTakeoutHelper/README.md

 2. Extract all contents from your Google Takeout to one folder
 3. Run `google-photos-takeout-helper -i [INPUT TAKEOUT FOLDER] -o [OUTPUT FOLDER]`

-If you want your photos to be divided by a year and month, run it with `--divide-to-dates` flag.
+If you want your photos to be divided by a year and month, run it with the `--divide-to-dates` flag.

+Occasionally, Google Photos will not have stored any date/time information for some of your photos.
+If you'd like additional heuristics to be run on the filenames of those files, attempting to guess the date it was taken on, run it with the `--guess-timestamp-from-filename` flag.
+If you leave this off, or if no date can be guessed from the filename, those photos will be assigned the timestamp of when the script was run.

 ### How to use for dummies (non-programming people):
 This script is written in Python - but if you have Windows, and don't want to bother installing it, you can download a standalone .exe :tada:

 1. Go to [releases->latest release->assets](https://github.com/TheLastGimbus/GooglePhotosTakeoutHelper/releases) and